-Depending where you go to school, it is sometimes hard to get to know your professor but if you have the chance, do it.
-Some professor do care about how you do in class and sometimes can connect you to others in your field, giving you more options.
+Depending on where you go to school, it is sometimes hard to get to know your professor but if you have the chance, do it.
+Some professors do care about how you do in class and sometimes can connect you to others in your field, giving you more options.

 It’s Okay to Commute

 Shout out to all my commuters!
 I remember when I decided to commute I thought I would be missing out my whole college experience and it wasn’t like that at all.
 Although it is kind of hard to stay connected because a lot of events/meetings are planned around people who dorm, you can still participate and be active.
 It gets hard at times, don’t get me wrong, because you have to make an extra effort to actually go to class.
 But it’s freeing because you don’t have to be at school 24/7.
 People may scare you but you get the best of both worlds commuting, plus you get to pick and choose what you want to participate in, instead of having a roommate drag you to something weird.

 Some school days are long and junk food will become your go-to meal and you will soon begin to miss a home-cooked meal.
 You will also realize that as much as you wanted to leave the nest, you will miss them so much, so make sure you call them.

 Just Because In-N-Out is Close By Does Not Mean You Should Eat It